 The proposed development will convert the brownfield former Imperial Oil refinery lands to a mixed-use community with a variety of residential, commercial and institutional uses, an open space system and a public road network.
-The proposed site plan is shown in Figure 7 (Appendix A) and the conceptual landscaping plan is provided in Appendix C. The purpose of the proposed development is to provide a range of living areas, employment opportunities, commercial facilities, institutional uses and open space lands to benefit the residents that will move into the new community, the existing residents surrounding the proposed community and others who may travel to the new community to make use of the numerous amenities that will be built.
+A conceptual site plan is shown in Figure 7 (Appendix A) and the conceptual landscaping plan is provided in Appendix C. This landscaping plan is conceptual only.
+Final design details are to be confirmed through discussions with City staff.

+The purpose of the proposed development is to provide a range of living areas, employment opportunities, commercial facilities, institutional uses and open space lands to benefit the residents that will move into the new community, the existing residents surrounding the proposed community and others who may travel to the new community to make use of the numerous amenities that will be built.

+The lands were formerly owned by Imperial Oil but are now owned by the Port Credit West Village Partners Inc., who purchased the land from Imperial Oil following a competitive bidding process.
 The Subject Lands were formerly occupied by the Imperial Oil refinery which operated from 1932 to 1985, before being decommissioned in 1987.
 Currently, the site is a vacant brownfield with some remnant infrastructure (e.g., internal facility roads, one building and an oil-water separator) and open space areas undergoing vegetation succession.
-The lands are fenced and public access is restricted.
+The lands are fenced, and public access is restricted.

-The majority of the Subject Lands are currently designated as "Special Waterfront" in the City of Mississauga (2011) Official Plan, Schedule 10 (Land Use Designations), in recognition of the future development of the lands following decommissioning of the oil refinery.
-The portion of the Subject Lands at 181 Lakeshore Road West is designated as motor vehicle commercial (associated with a former gas station).
-Adjacent land use designations include public open space (JC Saddington Park and the waterfront trail adjacent to Lake Ontario), residential low density 1 (to the east and west south of Lakeshore Road) and mixed use (along Lakeshore Road).
+The Subject Lands are currently designated as "Special Waterfront" in the City of Mississauga (2011) Official Plan, Schedule 10 (Land Use Designations), in recognition of the future development of the lands following decommissioning of the oil refinery.
+Adjacent land use designations include public open space (JC Saddington Park and the waterfront trail adjacent to Lake Ontario), residential low density 1 (to the east and west south of Lakeshore Road), motor vehicle commercial (associated with a former gas station at the corner of Lakeshore Road and Mississauga Road South) and mixed use (along Lakeshore Road).
 A church is present near the northeast corner of the Subject Lands.